-As all of us football fans know, the NFL Draft is going virtual in 2020 due to the COVID-19 pandemic.
-The big event was originally going to be held in Las Vegas for the first time, but now team selections will take place with everyone at home.
+As all of us football fans know the NFL Draft went virtual in 2020 due to the COVID-19 pandemic, but things are going back to somewhat normal this year.
+The big event in 2021 is going to be held in Cleveland April 29–May 1, 2021.

-The NFL Draft will go as planned on April 23–25 at 8 p.m.
-(ET) with the Cincinnati Bengals selecting the number one overall pick.
+The NFL Draft will go as planned for now in this football town as an in-person event, with the Jacksonville Jaguars selecting the number one overall pick.

-This year, 2020, marks the 85th meeting of the NFL, and the show must go on.
-We are here to tell you how you can watch this event (for free and with a subscription) to enjoy a three-day distraction during this difficult time.
+This year marks the 86th meeting of the NFL, and the show must go on.
+We are here to tell you how you can watch this event because if you’re like us, you’re pumped for the NFL Draft.

 What channel will the NFL Draft be on?

-If you don’t have one of these four channels, we have some recommendations.
+If you don’t have this channel, we have some recommendations

-The NFL Draft will air on ESPN, ESPN2, NFL Network, and ABC for livestream.
+The 2021 NFL Draft will air on NFL Network and ESPN.

-Don’t have one of these channels?
+Don’t have these channels?
 Well, we have some recommended streaming services, cable TV providers, and satellite TV providers that do.

-Who doesn’t want to see if LSU’s Joe Burrow is actually picked up by the Bengals?
-Or if the Washington Redskins are smart enough to take Ohio State’s Chase Young?
+Who doesn’t want to see if Clemson’s Trevor Lawrence is actually picked by the Jaguars?
+Or if the New York Jets are smart enough to take BYU’s Zach Wilson?

 Where can I watch the NFL Draft live?